 compact: A compact is an agreement among states, approved by Congress, resolving interstate matters.
 When compacts are made concerning rivers, the compact establishes how states along a river allocate its water.
 Colorado has entered into nine interstate compacts agreeing to terms and conditions of water allocation.

 compensatory storage: Compensatory storage is a concept pioneered by the Western Colorado Protective Association, an organization that became the Colorado River Water Conservation District in 1937.
 This principle contends that transmountain diversions should provide a stored water supply to the basin of origin to compensate, or mitigate, for the effects of the diversion.
 Transmountain diversions reduce the potential for future in-basin water use, growth and development, and compensatory storage is designed to protect the basin of origin.
-This principle was first applied to the C-BT Project and resulted in the construction of Green Mountain Reservoir.
+This principle was first applied to the Colorado-Big Thompson and resulted in the construction of Green Mountain Reservoir.
 Ruedi Reservoir is the compensatory portion of the Fryingpan-Arkansas project.

 conditional right: A conditional water right is a legal right that holds a place in line for a planned water project this is not yet complete.
 Conditional rights are granted to provide the time to get a water diversion or storage project planned and constructed without losing the priority date of when the project was originally conceived.
 Evidence that plans to develop the project are still moving forward must be proven to a water court judge every six years in an act called “diligence” to keep the conditional water right on the books and preserve its place in line among other water appropriators.